agilmind/jupiter-platform/docs/WORKER-FRAMEWORK.md

 ## Creating New Workers

-To create a new worker service:
+To create a new worker service, use the direct creation script:

 ```bash
 node scripts/create-worker.js <worker-name> <domain>